dschewchenko/permask/README.md

 For example, I'm storing bitmask permissions array in access tokens for users.
 It's easy to check if user has access to a specific functionality or group.

 It's possible to store ~820 bitmask permissions(1 group + 3 access) in 1kB.
+In JS - 128 bitmasks, because each number in JS weights 4bytes

 With strings like `Posts.Read`, `Users.Create` it will be just ~35 permissions (1 group + 1 access)